Simple tips for a sustainable future

 Switch to more water-efficient appliances

-A washing machine with four ticks helps a typical household save up to 27 litres of water per wash, compared with a three-tick washing machine.
+A washing machine with four ticks helps a typical household save up to 27 litres of water per wash, compared to a three-tick washing machine.

 Do your laundry on a full load